abdulolagunju19/agropellis/README.md

 ## 💡 Motivation

 I was interested in building an ecommerce site.
 I went with building the frontend with Chakra UI and Next.js.
 I also wanted to start learning about state, so I chose to integrate it with zustand.
 I learned a lot about persisting state with local storage, using dynamic imports to avoid server side rendering, and managing state with zustand!
+Shout out to [SmolJames](https://www.youtube.com/@Smoljames/videos) for the awesome tutorial!

 Feel free to [reach out](https://abneuro.vercel.app/contact) to me if you have any additional questions.
 There are lots of features that still need to be implemented!